dotnet/iot/src/devices/Amg88xx/README.md

 **Note**
 * be aware that the interrupt flag in the status register is reset automatically if no pixel temperature exceeds the lower or upper threshold.
 It is <u>not</u> required to reset the flag manually.
 * any flag in the interrupt flag table is automatically reset if the corresponding pixel is no long exceed the lower or upper threshold.
-* if a hysteresis level is applied and the reading of a pixel is not passing the threshold anymore, while at the same time the reading is still within the hysteresis span, the interrupt flag can be cleared by using the ```FlagReset``` method.
+* if a hysteresis is applied and the reading of a pixel is not passing the threshold anymore, while at the same time the reading is still within the hysteresis span, the interrupt flag can be cleared by using the ```ResetAllFlags``` method.

 ## References
 **Product Homepage**: https://industry.panasonic.eu/components/sensors/grid-eye